 However, light detectors are several orders of magnitude slower \cite{struder2010, kuster2021,hinger2022advancing}.
 They cannot be triggered or read-out quickly enough to individually capture the diffraction of the \emph{pump} and the \emph{probe} shots.
 As a consequence, the sum of their signal is recorded in a single diffraction image.
 Conventional algorithmic methods for CDI, necessary to restore the sample's image from the acquired scattering data \cite{kirian2020imaging, colombo2023imaging, marchesini2003x} are not applicable.

-Significant effort had been devoted to overcoming this technical limitation by physically separating the two scattering images.
-First successful realizations achieved this by placing spectral filters~\cite{ferguson2016,hecht2018b} or by directing the pulses onto two different detectors via optical devices~\cite{sauppe2024double}.
-Nevertheless, these solutions come with significant trade-offs, e.g., strongly reduced signal brightness, restricted range of viable photon energies, reduced control on the time delay, or partial loss of scattering information.
+Significant effort has been devoted to overcoming this technical limitation by physically separating the two scattering images.
+First successful realizations achieved this by placing spectral filters~\cite{ferguson2016,hecht2018b} or by directing the pulses onto two different detectors via optical devices~\cite{sauppe2024double} or different regions of the detector through holographic approaches~\cite{gunther2011sequential}.
+Nevertheless, these solutions come with significant trade-offs, e.g., strongly reduced signal brightness, restricted range of viable photon energies, reduced control on the time delay, partial loss of scattering information or limited spatial resolution.
 Therefore, developing new methods to fully exploit \emph{two-color} pulses across various diffraction-based experimental approaches remains a top priority for the scientific community.